Doesn't seem familiar? Jump to the "Ultra" help about the roster.

 Filter your view.
 You can view the roster by roles, such as instructors or support faculty.
 The filter options are based on the roles found in your course.
 You can also filter by Students with accommodations.
-Students with accommodations appear with a double arrow symbol on their profile pictures.
+Students with accommodations appear with an icon next to their names.

 Search the list.
-Select the Search Roster icon.
-In the search box, type a name, username, or at least two letters to reveal a list of matches.
+In grid or list view, select the Search Roster icon.
+In the search box, type a name, username, or at least two letters to reveal matches.
 Any filters previously selected are cleared when you perform a new search.

 From the roster, you can send a message to anyone involved with your course.

 Select a profile picture to open the profile card.
 Select the envelope icon to open the New Message panel.
 You can add more recipients to the message as needed.